 The brain is undoubtedly the most complex organ in the human body, so much so that modern medical science still cannot fully explain how the brain works.
-Accordingly, when an individual suffers a traumatic brain injury (“TBI”), there are often serious and life-changing conditions that can require extensive surgery and medical treatment and can lead to significant, permanent impairments, such as loss of memory, speech, motor function and even death.
-Because of the seriousness and significance, and often permanence, of traumatic brain injuries, victims are often able make significant recoveries in subsequent civil suits.
+Accordingly, when an individual suffers a traumatic brain injury (TBI), there are often serious and life-changing conditions that can require extensive surgery and medical treatment and can lead to significant, permanent impairments, such as loss of memory, speech, motor function and even death.
+Because of the seriousness, significance and often permanence of traumatic brain injuries, victims are often able to make significant recoveries in subsequent civil suits.
 Our Clarksville traumatic brain injury lawyers are here to help you.

 What Causes Traumatic Brain Injuries?